ThanosGkara/bitcoin-core-service/README.md

 ## 2 - Project file structure
 Here we present the directory structure of the project.

-bitcoin-core-service       <-- Project's root
-├── anchore-reports        <-- Question 1 ( security scan reports )
+**bitcoin-core-service**       <-- Project's root **├── anchore-reports**        <-- Question 1 ( security scan reports )
-├── Dockerfile             <-- Question 1 ( build the bitcoin-core image )
+**├── Dockerfile**             <-- Question 1 ( build the bitcoin-core image )
-├── .github                <-- Question 3 ( Github Actions workflows for CI/CD )
+**├── .github**                <-- Question 3 ( Github Actions workflows for CI/CD )
-├── images                 <-- Question 3 ( Screenshot for the README.md )
+**├── images**                 <-- Question 3 ( Screenshot for the README.md )
-├── kind-resources         <-- Question 2 ( Kind cluster sample config. )
+**├── kind-resources**         <-- Question 2 ( Kind cluster sample config. )
-├── kubernetes-resources   <-- Question 2 ( Kubernetes manifest files )
+**├── kubernetes-resources**   <-- Question 2 ( Kubernetes manifest files )
-├── Makefile               <-- Makefile of the project ├── nomad-resources        <-- Question 7  ( Nomad job file )
+**├── Makefile**               <-- Makefile of the project **├── nomad-resources**        <-- Question 7  ( Nomad job file )
-├── README.md              <-- Project's README.md file
+**├── README.md**              <-- Project's README.md file
-├── terraform              <-- Question 6 ( Terraform HCL files )
+**├── terraform**              <-- Question 6 ( Terraform HCL files )
-└── webserver-log          <-- Questions 4 & 5 ( Scripts )
+**└── webserver-log**          <-- Questions 4 & 5 ( Scripts )

 ## 3 - Solutions
-*Note: A make file is being used which can be found under the root of the project to ease the execution of each solution.
+*A make file is being used which can be found under the root of the project to ease the execution of each solution.
 All commands are meant to be run from the project's root.
 For the full list of commands run: `make help`.*
 ### 3.1 - Question 1: Docker-ayes
 This Dockerfile utilizes the Docker multi stage build.
-This approach helped building the container faster locally, since it does always download all the parts.
+This approach helped building the container faster locally, since it doesn't always download all the parts.
 Moreover to achieve security Google's [Distroless-nonroot](https://github.com/GoogleContainerTools/distroless) image is used, which is based on Debian Linux.
-This specific image reduces the attack surface of the container by not including most parts of a standard container image.
-It provides the bare minimum and users are able to use only the very essentials to run an application.
+This specific image reduces the attack surface of the container by not including most parts of a standard Linux system (not even shell).
+It provides the bare minimum so users are able to use only the very essentials to run an application.

 The following links used as reference to create the Dockerfile: https://github.com/kylemanna/docker-bitcoind/blob/master/Dockerfile